Who We Are

 We Connect - Educate - Advocate

-ANPHA provides a central voice to advance the non-profit housing industry and build industry capacity.
+We provide leadership to advance the non-profit housing sector and build industry capacity.

 The Alberta Network of Public Housing Associations (ANPHA) was incorporated as a non-profit society under the laws of Alberta on November 10, 2014.

 The creation of ANPHA came from a community-minded group of nonprofit housing providers who identified the need for a unified voice representing the nonprofit housing sector, for all age groups and types of housing on the continuum.

 The recognition of this need was based on the years of experience within the group and in consultation with nonprofit housing leaders from British Columbia, Ontario, Manitoba and the Alberta Government.
 The need for ANPHA was also based on the Alberta Government’s desire to create an Affordable Housing Institute to develop and share best practices.

 Alberta’s fast-paced growth and prosperity in recent times provided many advantageous opportunities in Alberta, but it also increased pressure on the housing system throughout the province.